nkhepler/Baby-Name-Project/README.md

           d.
 Popularity of name(s) over time

-CSVs were obtained from kaggle.com
+CSVs were obtained from kaggle.com but I also saved all data as RDS files.
+RDSs for the original raw data can be found in data/raw_data, while any processing that I did is located in data/tidy_data